Ajaykodthiwada/QA-System-LlamaIndex/README.md

 ## 📌 Features

-* 📄 Upload PDF documents
+* 📄 Upload and process PDF documents
 * 🔍 Semantic search using FAISS vector database
 * 🤖 Context-aware answer generation using Gemini LLM
-* ⚡ Fast and efficient retrieval with embeddings
+* ⚡ Fast retrieval using embeddings
-* 🔁 Retry mechanism for handling API rate limits
+* 🔁 Retry mechanism for API rate limits
 * 🌐 Deployed using Streamlit on Render

 ---

-## 🏗️ System Architecture
+## 🎯 How It Works

-1. Upload PDF
+1. User uploads a PDF document
-2. Convert text into chunks
+2. Document is split into chunks
-3. Generate embeddings
+3. Each chunk is converted into embeddings
-4. Store embeddings in FAISS
+4. Embeddings are stored in FAISS vector database
-5. Retrieve relevant chunks
-6. Generate answer using Gemini
+5. User asks a question
+6. Relevant chunks are retrieved
+7. Gemini LLM generates a final answer

 ---